awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 + AWS DMS doesn't support the multi\-tenant container root database \(CDB$ROOT\)\.
 It does support a PDB using the Binary Reader\.
 + AWS DMS doesn't support deferred constraints\.
 + Secure LOBs are supported using Full LOB mode only by performing LOB lookup\.
-+ AWS DMS supports the `rename table table-name to new-table-name` syntax for all supported Oracle versions 11 and later\.
++ AWS DMS supports the `rename table table-name to new-table-name` syntax for all supported Oracle versions 11 and higher\.
 This syntax isn't supported for any Oracle version 10 source databases\.
 + AWS DMS doesn't replicate results of the DDL statement `ALTER TABLE ADD column data_type DEFAULT default_value`\.
 Instead of replicating `default_value` to the target, it sets the new column to `NULL`\.
-+ When using AWS DMS version 3\.4\.7 or later, to replicate changes that result from partition or subpartition operations, do the following before starting a DMS task\.
++ When using AWS DMS version 3\.4\.7 or higher, to replicate changes that result from partition or subpartition operations, do the following before starting a DMS task\.
   + Manually create the partitioned table structure \(DDL\);
   + Make sure the DDL is the same on both Oracle source and Oracle target;
   + Set the extra connection attribute `enableHomogenousPartitionOps=true`\.